Marajoara culture: Death

-Despite the importance, abundance, and ease of excavation, very few Marajo cemeteries have been systematically excavated and analyzed (Roosevelt 1991: 387).
+Despite the importance, abundance, and ease of excavation, very few Marajo cemeteries have been systematically excavated and analyzed.

 Warfare and violence

-While skeletal remains have not been analyzed for trauma patterns yet, they do show peculiar signs of muscle development that strongly suggest regular participation in warfare (Roosevelt 1991: 406-407).
+While skeletal remains have not been analyzed for trauma patterns yet, they do show peculiar signs of muscle development that strongly suggest regular participation in warfare.
 The patterns of muscle development are similar to those in modern wrestlers, who practice and train specifically to wrestle.
 Finding similar muscle development suggests Marajoarans trained for combat.

 The earthen mounds could clearly serve defensive purposes in addition to flood protection.

-Other than the defensive position of residences atop earthen mounds, there really is little evidence that can either confirm or deny the existence of warfare or localized violence.
-However, the presence of warfare in every other society around the world makes it unlikely that Marajoarans lived in utter peace and tranquility.
+Other than the defensive position of residences atop earthen mounds, there is relatively little evidence that can either confirm or deny the existence of warfare or localized violence.
+However, the frequent presence of warfare in many other societies around the world makes it unlikely that Marajoarans lived in complete peace.

 Art and symbolism

-The most common motif found in Marajoara iconography involves female imagery (Roosevelt 1991: 410-415) such as females as mythical ancestors, creators, cultural heroes, or females portrayed in shamanistic roles and with shamanistic power.
-These female motifs are typically found on ceramic artifacts, either pottery vessels or statues (Roosevelt 1991).
+The most common motif found in Marajoara iconography involves female imagery such as females as mythical ancestors, creators, cultural heroes, or females portrayed in shamanistic roles and with shamanistic power.
+These female motifs are typically found on ceramic artifacts, either pottery vessels or statues.

+Pieces can be found in the collections of museums in the region and even internationally, such as the Museum of Marajó, Museum of Emílio Goeldi, National Historical Museum (Brazil - Rio de Janeiro), Museum of Archaeology and Ethnology of USP, Professor Oswaldo Rodrigues Cabral University Museum, American Museum of Natural History (New York).

+However, among the most significant ceramic collections in the region, the Marajó Museum, created in 1972, brings together pieces of everyday use and customs, relating to the civic-religious aspect of civilization.
+The museum was created to promote and make known to the public the culture and art of an ancient civilization.

+Traditional knowledge

+Traditional knowledge is a historical product resulting from the way of life of a traditional community and its relationship with the biodiversity in which it is inserted (collective intellect or cultural intellect).
+This knowledge is reconstructed through transmission between generations and, as it is usually passed down orally, it has a visible and immediate practical application in society.

 Collapse

-Marajo Island is thought to have been occupied until shortly before European conquest, which puts the abandonment date around AD 1300 (Roosevelt 1991: 405).
+Marajo Island is thought to have been occupied until shortly before European conquest, which puts the abandonment date around AD 1300.